ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/setup-local-selenoid-hub.md

 sudo docker pull aerokube/selenoid
 ```

-- Open a console and give the following command from the folder/directory where your docker-compose.yml is placed:
+6. Open a console and give the following command from the folder/directory where you placed your docker-compose.yml:

 ```
 sudo docker-compose up -d